tshadowknight/SRW_Engine_MV_Docs/battle_scene_editor.md

 Once a good position and angle has been set you can copy them to translate, teleport, rotate and rotate\_to commands by clicking the "Copy from Helper" button.

+### Using the helper widget
+The helper widget in the top left corner of the attack editor allows you to inspect the current position and rotation of named object in the scene.
+To use it pause an attack animation and type in the name(target) of an object the animation has created or Camera, active\_main or active\_target to get those default objects.
+You can then inspect and modify their position and rotation in the helper.
+You can also copy the values of the current active object in the helper to position and rotations in animation commands using the "Copy from Helper" buttons.

 ### Creating motion
 To create animations where units move around the scene a lot it is most practical to keep the movement of the actual units to a minimum and to instead move the background to imply movement.
 This can be done with the bg\_scroll\_ratio command.
 So instead of moving a unit accross a great distance, keep the unit in place and set a high scroll speed for the background.